Calcium sparks: Spontaneous

 Ca^{2+} sparks can also occur in cells at rest (i.e. cells that have not been stimulated by an action potential).
-This occurs roughly 100 times every second in each cell and is a result of Ca^{2+} concentration being too high.
-An increase in Ca^{2+} within the SR is thought to bind to Ca^{2+} sensitive sites on the inside of the RyR causing the channel to open.
-As well as this, a protein called calsequestrin (found within the SR) detaches from the RyR, when calcium concentration is too high, again allowing the channel to open (see sarcoplasmic reticulum for more details).
+This occurs roughly 100 times every second in each cell and is a result of the resting Ca^{2+} concentration being high enough to start local CICR.
+An increase in Ca^{2+} within the SR is also thought to bind to Ca^{2+} sensitive sites on the inside of the RyR causing the channel to be more likely to open.
+As well as this, a protein called calsequestrin (found within the SR) detaches from the RyR, when calcium concentration is high, again allowing the channel to open (see sarcoplasmic reticulum for more details).
 Similarly, a decrease in Ca^{2+} concentration within the SR has also proven to lower RyR sensitivity.
 This is thought to be due to the calsequestrin binding more strongly to the RyR, preventing it from opening and decreasing the likelihood of a spontaneous spark.